 How did you gain your knowledge and experience?
 How did you develop into your current role?

 Construction frequently faces a shortage of skills, a lack of good people – why?
-There are usually new graduates from colleges and university who cannot find a job.
+There are usually new graduates from colleges and universities who cannot find a job.
 There also seems to be an unlimited number of jobless unskilled people.
 It’s not that there is a lack of people available, they just don’t have much if any experience, skills or both.

 Nevertheless, the construction industry expects to find skilled and experienced people whenever their projects require them.
 Construction companies are poor at mentoring and training people.
 Many apprenticeship programs have been dismantled, and those that are still available are poorly utilized, and recently qualified people from them don’t always find a job.